 If you have locking wheel nuts on your car, then hopefully the key will be in the boot of the car, although if you've left it at home for security's sake, this could stop your wheel change before you've started, and you'll either need recovering, or if you're close to home you can go and get it.

 It's important to ensure that the car won't roll away when you lift it, so make sure the parking brake is on, while leaving a manual car in-gear, or an automatic in park, will give added security against the car moving.

-If your car is on a slope and can't be moved to a flat surface (if you're going to replace the tyre once it's removed, then there's no harm in driving very slowly on it to get the car level), then you should chock the wheels to prevent the car from moving.
+If your car is on a slope and can't be moved to a flat surface, then you should chock the wheels to prevent the car from moving.
 You can do this using house bricks or other solid items that will provide resistance.

 Loosen the wheel nuts a little